andraantariksa/num-bigint-simple/README.md

 # Simple Rust Big Integer

+A simple Rust Big Integer library in one file.
+Easy to use and to copy-paste.

-I intent to made this **Simple Rust Big Integer** to be used on competitive programming (Especially for solving [Aizu Online Judge - Library of Number Theory](http://judge.u-aizu.ac.jp/onlinejudge/finder.jsp?course=NTL)) and algorithm learning, not for a real world application.
-If you want to use a more *ready for production* library, you can use [num-bigint](https://github.com/rust-num/num-bigint).
+I intent to made this **Simple Rust Big Integer** to be used on competitive programming (Especially for solving [Aizu Online Judge - Library of Number Theory](http://judge.u-aizu.ac.jp/onlinejudge/finder.jsp?course=NTL)) and algorithm learning.

 ## How to use